on the Upper Manistee River seven miles west of Grayling,

 to four feet deep just in front of the dock making it

 perfect for an afternoon dip in the heat of the summer sun.To

-the right of the dock are wooden steps going into the
+the left of the dock are wooden steps going into the

 river making easy access for youngsters and/or fly